Gr1mmie/AtlasC2/README.md

 Atlas is based around gaining a foothold within an environment and further utilizing it to smuggle in C# (currently strictly C#) weaponry utilizing an HTTP based implant.
 Isn't exactly very OPSEC safe in it's current state...at all.
 Currently targets only windows environments

+Note: Default connection settings on implant are set to connect to localhost on port 8080, this can be changed [here](https://github.com/Gr1mmie/AtlasC2/blob/master/Implant/Program.cs#L72)

 ## Usage

 ### Starting TeamServer